tdoug/creative_boost/README.md

 # Create .env file
 cp .env.example .env

-# Edit .env and configure your cloud provider
+# Edit .env and configure your cloud provider.
+Your local provider must be configured to work in your local environment
+# e.g. - For AWS, the `aws` command must work in your terminal.
 # For local development/testing, default settings work out of the box
 ```